cysouw/diathesis/text/c03_prepositions.md

 #### *von* Antipassive

-Accusative objects that alternate with an *von* prepositional phrase occur typically with consumption verbs, indicating that the consumption is only partially completed [@Next a].
-Also actions that designate a transaction of an object that can be a part of something [@Next b].
-In some contexts the verbs *wissen* 'to know' [@Next c] and *hören* 'to hear' [@Next d] also show this alternation.
+Accusative objects that alternate with an *von* prepositional phrase occur typically with consumption verbs, indicating that the consumption is only partially completed [@next a].
+Also actions that designate a transaction of an object that can be a part of something [@next b].
+In some contexts the verbs *wissen* 'to know' [@next c] and *hören* 'to hear' [@next d] also show this alternation.

 :::ex
 a.
 Ich esse einen Apfel.
 Ich esse von dem Apfel.